jyeshe/uint_set/README.md

 Documentation with examples: https://hexdocs.pm/uint_set/UintSet.html.

+## Source of this idea

-> This package was inspired by the excellent `intset` example from chapter 6 of
+This package was inspired by the excellent [`intset` example](https://github.com/adonovan/gopl.io/blob/master/ch6/intset/intset.go) from chapter 6 of
-> _The Go Programming Language_, by Alan.
+[_The Go Programming Language_](http://www.gopl.io/), by Alan.
 A. A. Donovan and Brian W. Kernighan.

+Here is how Donovan & Kernighan introduce the example:

+> A set represented by a map is very flexible but, for certain problems,
+> a specialized representation may outperform it.
+For example, in domains
+> such as dataflow analysis where set elements are small non-negative integers,
+> sets have many elements, and set operations like union and intersection are common,
+> a *bit_vector* is ideal.

-> The implementation in Elixir is much simpler because we can use a single (big) integer to hold the bit vector.
+Implementing `intset` in Elixir is easier than in Go, because we can use a single (big) integer to hold the bit vector.
-> The Go example manages an `uint64[]` slice which they need to grow and shrink on demand.
-> Also, they need to loop over the slices performing bitwise operations which
-> in Elixir we do in a single expression like `bits1 &&& bits2`.
+The Go example uses an `uint64[]` slice (dynamic array) to store elements in blocks of 64 bits.
+They need to grow and shrink the slice on demand, and they need to loop over slices performing bitwise operations in each 64-bit block, which in Elixir we do in a single expression like `bits1 &&& bits2`.